jekyllgrim/ZScript_Basics/A3_Glossary.md

 ### Method

 A function defined within a class.
 See: [Custom Functions](09_Custom_functions.md).
 In ZScript, all functions are either methods, or anonymous functions.
+Antonym: [immutable](#Immutable).

 ### Mutable